Frequently Asked Questions

-- All Alberta cheer and dance programs wishing to be judged at ACA sanctioned events.
+- All Alberta cheer and dance programs competing or performing at ACA sanctioned events.

 - All Alberta cheer or dance programs wishing to have staff, coaches and athletes participate in ACA training and certification opportunities such as ACA Coaching Certifications, conferences, clinics, etc.

 - Teams from outside of Alberta who wish to compete at ACA events are not required to purchase an ACA membership, but must provide evidence of insurance and evidence that they are registration with their Provincial Cheerleading Association.

 HOW MUCH ARE MEMBERSHIP FEES AND WHEN ARE THEY DUE?